Skip to Content

 Travel Documents to Pack

-Digital Copies you Should Carry
+Digital Copies You Should Carry

 • Passport- To show your embassy if you lose the original and your copies.

 • Any visas that you obtained before travel- To prove that you’re in the country legally if your passport gets stolen.
+When you obtain a new visa, take a photo of it so you have evidence of your visa in case your passport is lost or stolen.

 • Passport photos– So you can just print more if you run out instead of getting a new photo taken.